Journal of Global Change Data & Discovery2021.5(2):175-180

 (2)

-where Jm(f) is a measure of the complexity of function f(xi), the “roughness penalty” defined in terms of mth order partial derivatives of f and ρ is a smooth parameter, balancing data fidelity and surface roughness; wi is termed the known relative error.
+where Jm(f) is a measure of the complexity of function f(xi), the ??roughness penalty?? defined in terms of mth order partial derivatives of f and ?? is a smooth parameter, balancing data fidelity and surface roughness; wi is termed the known relative error.

 In ANUSPLIN interpolation, the optimal model is judged by generalised cross validation (GCV), generalised maximum likelihood (GML), mean square error (MSE), and signal.
 When GCV is smaller and signal is less than half of the number of sites, it is assumed that the best smoothing parameter has been found in the fitting process.
 The selected model is suitable for interpolation, and the effect of surface fitting is better.